moj-analytical-services/airflow-pdf2embeddings/README.md

     │   ├── process_user_queries.py
     │   └── scraper.py
     │
-    ├── tests              <- Unit tests for all functions and methods defined in all modules within the src folder, to
+    ├── tests              <- Unit tests for all functions and methods defined in all modules within the pdf2embeddings folder, to
     │   │                     be run using pytest.
 It also includes an end-to-end test.
 These should not be modified by │   │                     the user.
     │   ├── conftest.py